 Typing pric* will trigger the rule for words like: price, pricing, prices, etc.

 And typing *size will include resize, upsize, downsize, etc.

-You can either apply the rule right away or schedule it to work within a specified timeframe – for example, if you’re planning to take a short break.
-A scheduled rule will work only during certain days of the week and hours of the day - all according to your needs.
+You can apply the rule immediately or schedule it to run in a specific time frame - for example, if you plan to take a short break from work.
+A scheduled rule will run only on specific days and times of the week (or dates) - all according to your needs.

-Note that the rule will only apply to future messages, which means that the messages you already have in your inbox will not be auto-moderated.
+Note that the rule will only apply to new messages, which means that messages you already have in your Inbox will not be subject to automatic moderation.

-Now it’s time to “save rule” – and you’re good to go enjoy your time off or wait for the rule to start working with the first comment.
+Now it's time to save the rule - and enjoy your free time or wait for the rule to act on the first tickets.